taylorbodin/ECE382_Lab1/README.md

 	jmp	    end
 ```

-"end" is a simple CPU trap to trap the CPU once a end operation was discoverd in "next:"
+"end" is a simple CPU trap to trap the CPU once a end operation was discovered in "next:"

 ## Debugging/Testing